-- signing the Acceptable Use Agreement (as part of their induction process) - briefing updates in staff meetings, training days, memos etc. (timely and ongoing).
+• briefing updates in staff meetings, periodic training, memos etc. (timely and ongoing).

-Parents will be informed of the service's filtering policy through the Acceptable Use Agreement (Appendix 1)
+Parents will be informed of the service's filtering process through access to associated policies.

 Changes to the Filtering System

 Where a member of staff requires access to a website that is blocked for use at HPRS, the process to unblock is as follows: